Democratic Republic of the Congo: The only thing left in Kasai was the land

 In this region, farming is the main source of food and income.
 The soil is rich and fertile, and well suited to growing vegetables, cassava and corn.
 "Even with everything gone, we still have the land," says Marie, hopefully, "but it has meant starting from scratch."

 In August 2019, the International Committee of the Red Cross (ICRC) began providing aid in several villages across the province, including Tschibombi where Marie lives.
 It has provided almost 6,500 families with food, cash, household items, seed, cassava cuttings and agricultural tools, which were distributed in instalments over the course of just over a year.

 The villagers responded by getting organized, with some working the land they own and others working community spaces.
 "We started by tackling the trees, burning any that had taken over the fields.
 Then we planted our crops and managed the weeds," explains Marie.

-Good farming techniques were not widely understood, however, so the ICRC trained local people to improve awareness among the farming community.
-"We have taught families how to look after the crops, sometimes going with them to the fields," explains Bonaventure Tshibombi, the village chief.
+Good farming techniques were not widely understood; however, the ICRC trained local people to improve awareness among the farming community.
+"We have taught families how to look after the crops, sometimes going with them to the fields," explained Bonaventure Tshibombi, the village chief.
 "We've already harvested lots of the new variety of cassava."

 Marie was one of the villagers who took part in the training.
 "We learnt to leave a gap when we sow seeds and also to put three corn seeds into one hole," she explains.
 "One seed may fail, but the others will germinate."